zwave-js/node-zwave-js/packages/cc/api.md

 import { IZWaveNode } from '@zwave-js/core/safe';
 import { IZWaveNode as IZWaveNode_2 } from '@zwave-js/core';
 import { JSONObject } from '@zwave-js/shared';
+import { LanguageCCAPI } from '../cc/LanguageCC';
+import { LockCCAPI } from '../cc/LockCC';
+import { ManufacturerProprietaryCCAPI } from '../cc/ManufacturerProprietaryCC';
+import { ManufacturerSpecificCCAPI } from '../cc/ManufacturerSpecificCC';
 import { MaybeNotKnown } from '@zwave-js/core/safe';
 import { MaybeNotKnown as MaybeNotKnown_2 } from '@zwave-js/core';
 import { MaybeUnknown } from '@zwave-js/core/safe';